writethedocs/www/docs/conf/australia/2023/news/tickets-closing-get-ready.rst

 :template: {{year}}/generic.html

-.. post:: November 21, 2023
+.. post:: November 20, 2023
    :tags: {{shortcode}}-{{year}}, tickets, visiting, sponsors

 Welcome to Write the Docs Australia 2023
 =========================================

-We're 2 weeks out from the conference, and we hope everyone is getting excited!
+We're just over 2 weeks out from the conference, and we hope everyone is getting excited!

 In this update we share a few updates as the conference approaches.